Risk Warning: Your Capital is at Risk.

 Clients may apply for a new demo account at any time.
-Up to 5 demo accounts per trader are allowed.
+Up to five demo accounts are allowed per trader.

 Demo accounts have all the features and functions of a real account, including the speed of execution.
-Traders have access to $100,000 in virtual trading funds and real-time data and analytic tools.
+Traders have access to $100,000 in virtual trading funds with real-time data and analytic tools.

 Also, traders with demo accounts can make use of XM’s 24/5 support and all the broker’s educational materials.